dedenys/startup/notes.md

 Common elements for structure in HTML are body, header, footer, main, section, aside, p, table, ol/ul, div, and span.
 There are two main types of structural elements in HTML: block and inline.
 Block elements are "distinctive blocks" that break the flow of content structure.
 Inline elements do not disrupt the flow of a block element's content.

+# HTML Input

+Some HTML input elements include the following: form, fieldset, input, select, optgroup, option, textarea, label, output, meter.

+### Form Element

+- The purpose of the form element is "to submit the values of the inputs that it contains."
+- You are "not required to have a form element to use input elements."

+### Input Element

+The input element can include a variety of input types.
+Some input element types are: text, password, email, tel, url, number, checkbox, radio, range, date, datetime-local, month, week, color, file, submit.

+Input elements share common attributes:

+ - **name**: "The name of the input.
+This is submitted as the name of the input if used in a form"
+ - **disabled**: "Disables the ability for the user to interact with the input"
+ - **value**: "The initial value of the input"
+ - **required**: "Signifies that a value is required in order to be valid"